adamspd/web-development/front-end/react/JSX_syntax_and_the_arrow_function.md

 The output of the above vanilla JavaScript line of code would be three number values:

 **100**

 **200**

 **300**

-As a side-note, the term "vanilla JavaScript" is often used to describe the plain, regular JavaScript language syntax, without any framework-specific or library-specific code.
+> :memo: **Note:** As a side-note, the term "vanilla JavaScript" is often used to describe the plain, regular JavaScript language syntax, without any framework-specific or library-specific code.
 For example, React is a library, so in this context, saying that a piece of code is "vanilla JavaScript" means that it doesn't need any special library to run.
 It can run in "plain" JavaScript without any additional dependencies.